 ID Card Services

 The NMSU Aggie ID Card is the official identification card that provides access to services offered at NMSU.
 The Aggie ID Card serves as a membership card for Aggie Cash, Aggie Print, proof of eligibility for access to athletic events and allows for other student services.
 This information is added to Aggie ID Card after registration for classes.
 Please visit idcard.nmsu.edu for more information.

 Aggie Cash is a pre-paid account that allows you to use your Aggie ID Card to make purchases at locations all over campus.
 The NMSU Enhanced Aggie ID Card is your Aggie ID and Wells Fargo bank account all in one!
 The Parking & ID Card Services Office in the New Mexico State University Bookstore has the information to link your Wells Fargo account to your Aggie ID.
 For more information please contact us at (575) 646-2306.

 Information and Communication Technologies

-Information and Communication Technologies (ICT) provides the university community with the computing resources and services that support the educational, research, and public service missions of the university.
-The resources include NMSU's central computing systems, the network that supports the systems and the wired and wireless functionality through which the internet is accessed.
-ICT operates the student computer labs found throughout the main campus, manages computer checkout, network registration of computers required for access to the NMSU network, discounts for purchases of computers and Aggie print at the university.
-ICT also provides support for NMSU technology users thorough its Help Desk.
+Information and Communication Technologies (ICT) provides the university community with the computing and communication resources and services that support the educational, research, and public service missions of the university.
+These resources include NMSU's central computing systems, the network that supports the systems and the wired and wireless functionality through which the Internet is accessed.
+ICT operates the student computer labs found throughout the Las Cruces campus; maintains and manages laptop, camera, and projector checkout and rental for students; provides network registration of internet connected devices which is required for access to the NMSU network; and provides student printing known as Aggie print.
+Information about specific resources are available at https://studenttech.nmsu.edu/ ICT also provides support for all NMSU technology users through the ICT Help Desk.